The best high chairs 2023 - tried and tested by parents and babies

 Tested by: Leah Borromeo and her 19-month-old, Riley Roo.

-If your kitchen is on the small side and you can’t bear the thought of a giant highchair taking up all your extra space, the Nourish Scoop Highchair (opens in new tab) from family-run UK baby business Vital Baby is a great option.
-Costing under £100, it’s attractively priced.
-It’s also super-easy to assemble and use, with easy buttons to fold it up and store it away.
+If your kitchen is on the small side and you can’t bear the thought of a giant highchair taking up all your extra space, the Nourish Scoop Highchair from family-run UK baby business Vital Baby is a great option.
+It’s super-easy to assemble and use, with easy buttons to fold it up and store it away.
+Costing under £100, it’s also well-priced.

-The chair also offers longevity, as it can convert into a toddler chair as your baby grows.
-There’s a three-point safety harness to keep your child secure, an included cushion and an adjustable footrest for comfort, and a dishwasher-safe tray for easy cleanups.
+This high chair converts into a toddler chair so your baby won't outgrow it as quickly as traditional high chairs.
+There’s also a seat cushion an adjustable footrest for comfort, and a dishwasher-safe tray for easy cleanups.

-'This is an adjustable, lightweight, foldable highchair that converts into a toddler chair,' she told us.
+'This is an adjustable, lightweight, foldable high chair that converts into a toddler chair,' she told us.
 'I was pleasantly surprised at how easy to assemble it is.
-It’s versatile - you can take it out of the dining room and use it as a task chair in other parts of the house.
+It’s versatile - you can take it out of the dining room and use it as a toddler seat in other parts of the house.
 It’s adjustable and the footrest is a game-changer.

 'The chair is wipe-down friendly and the tray is dishwasher safe.
 The metal legs feel sturdy and the chunks of plastic are reasonably good quality.
 The Vital Baby Nourish Scoop is definitely for a family who wants a flexible, easy-to-clean option for their growing child.'